tlswg/tls13-spec/draft-ietf-tls-tls13.md

 (see {{numbers}}).
 On the other hand, longer can represent up to 800 bytes of data, or 400 uint16 elements, and it may be empty.
 Its encoding will include a two-byte actual length field prepended to the vector.
-The length of an encoded vector must be an even multiple of the length of a single element (e.g., a 17-byte vector of uint16 would be illegal).
+The length of an encoded vector must be an exact multiple of the length of a single element (e.g., a 17-byte vector of uint16 would be illegal).

        opaque mandatory<300..400>;